RuizeHan/DMHA/README.md

 <div align= justify>

-We attempt to connect the data from complementary views, i.e., top view from drone-mounted cameras in the air, and side view from wearable cameras on the ground.
+We attempt to connect the data from complementary views, i.e., top view from drone-mounted cameras in the air, and side view from wearable cameras on the ground, as shown in the below figure.
 Collaborative analysis of such complementary-view data can facilitate to build the air-ground cooperative visual system for various kinds of applications.
-As shown in the below figure.
 This is a very challenging problem due to the large view difference between top and side views.

 <div align=center><img src="https://github.com/RuizeHan/DMHA/blob/main/figs/example.jpg" width="825" height="125" alt="example"/><br/>